ArchitecturalBlogs/swapna/docs/_posts/2024-12-12-ServerlessArchitecture.markdown

 date:   2024-12-12 12:18:25 -0600
 categories: Serverless Architecture
 ---
-## Second-level heading
-Build Smarter, Scale Faster: A Guide to Serverless Applications with API Gateway, Lambda, and DynamoDB on AWS
+## Build Smarter, Scale Faster: A Guide to Serverless Applications with API Gateway, Lambda, and DynamoDB on AWS

 Serverless architecture eliminates the need to manage infrastructure, letting developers focus on delivering scalable and cost-effective solutions.
 In this post, we’ll explore how to use AWS’s API Gateway, Lambda, and DynamoDB to build a simple serverless application and discuss additional benefits like single-table DynamoDB design and disaster recovery strategies.

-## Second-level heading
-What is Serverless Architecture?
+## What is Serverless Architecture?
 Serverless architecture offloads server management to the cloud provider, allowing developers to deploy code and configure services while benefiting from:

-## Third-level heading
 * Reduced operational overhead: Serverless services handle infrastructure management, so you can focus on your application code rather than provisioning and maintaining servers.
 * Automatic scalability: Services like Lambda automatically scale with traffic, so you don’t need to worry about handling spikes in usage.
 * Cost efficiency: You pay only for the compute time you use, which reduces unnecessary costs associated with idle servers.
 * Faster time to market: With infrastructure managed by the cloud provider, you can develop and deploy applications faster.

-## Third-level heading
-Factors to consider when choosing Serverless Architecture
+## Factors to consider when choosing Serverless Architecture
 1. Traffic: Best for bursty traffic, not constant high traffic.
 2. Complexity: Good for simple, event-driven apps; not for complex ones.
 3. Cost: Cheap for low use, expensive for high use.